UoP-Team3D/ExpensEase/README.md

 After this is done, the backend is ran by running the `run.py` file.
 This file would then create the Flask backend in development mode.
 Your IDE can handle the running of the python file, or you can simply just run `python run.py` to run it in a terminal or command line.

 ### Frontend

+To run the frontend, you'll need React-JS, npm and Node.js.
+You can install these online or via your package manager.
+Once installed, you are able to run the frontend.

 | :boom: DANGER              |
 |:---------------------------|
 | **AS OF *02/05/2024*, EXPENSEASE DOESN'T USE CORS ANYMORE.
 FRONTEND AND BACKEND RUN TOGETHER** |